 Whilst comparisons of acupuncture and massage therapy found that acupuncture provides significant improvements as well as a better range of motion.
-An effect that was even greater in people that suffered from longer-term neck pain.
+An effect that was even greater in people that suffered from longer-term neck problems.

 However, another randomised controlled trial of acupuncture compared to sham acupuncture control found no significant difference.
 In a previous post in this series, I discussed possible reasons that sham acupuncture might not provide an adequate control group for comparison.

 When the effect of drugs, acupuncture treatment or chiropractic manipulation were compared, both acupuncture and chiropractic showed improvements.
 What’s more, in two small trials, acupuncture not only reduced chronic neck and shoulder pain, but patients also reported less depression and anxiety and improved sleep quality, activity levels and quality of life.
 Whilst in another trial, acupuncture with physical therapy was superior to acupuncture or physical therapy alone, improving neck and shoulder pain for up to six months.

 In a randomised study of patients, five cupping treatments over two weeks decreased chronic neck pain.
-While another trial compared home-based cupping massage with progressive muscle relaxation, and both groups of patients reported a similar reduction of pain after twelve weeks.
+While another trial compared home-based cupping massage with progressive muscle relaxation, and both groups of patients reported a similar reduction after twelve weeks.

-Though there is a lot of interest in herbal medicines for chronic pain the BMJ article did not discuss any herbal remedies specifically related to neck pain.
+Though there is a lot of interest in herbal medicines, the BMJ article did not discuss any herbal remedies specifically for neck pain.
 With only a brief mention of Devil’s Claw in relation to non-specific pain.

-As with many health concerns, it could be that the underlying cause of pain determines the best remedy.
-Where stress and anxiety are big factors it makes sense that mind-body techniques might have a greater impact.
+As with many health concerns, it could be that the underlying cause determines the best remedy.
+Where stress and anxiety are big factors, it makes sense that mind-body techniques might have a greater impact.

 If you liked this article, you might like to read the other articles in this series of posts, starting with Which therapies for chronic pain?